-We anticipate that we will continue to experience operating losses in 2024 and 2025 as we seek to implement our long-term strategic plan, using the net proceeds from the Offering to accelerate our development through increased research and development spending, scale our robotic fleet, expanding our sales and business development efforts, and increasing our overall headcount in order to achieve efficiencies through scaled growth.
+We anticipate that we will continue to experience operating losses in 2024 and 2025 as we seek to implement our long-term strategic plan, including research and development spending, scaling our robotic fleet, expanding our sales and business development efforts, and increasing our overall headcount in order to achieve efficiencies through scaled growth.
 Our goal over the next two years is to scale our operating fleet and expand our geographic coverage to new markets beyond our current operating area in Los Angeles.
 With such an increase, we anticipate proportional increases in capital costs, overhead and operating expenses.
 Our ability to initially achieve profitability is dependent upon numerous factors, including the development of revenues, general business and economic conditions, and other risks and uncertainties, including those listed under the caption "Risk Factors" elsewhere in this Quarterly Report.